< /> < />

 Our metabolism converts nutrients from the foods we eat into fuel.
 Not surprisingly, it plays an important role in everyday functioning, giving us the energy required to move, digest food, repair damaged tissues, and circulate blood.

-When it comes to weight loss, however, our basal metabolic rate refers to the number of calories we burn at rest.
-The higher your metabolic rate, the more calories burned which aids significantly with weight loss.
+When it comes to weight loss, however, our basal metabolic rate (BMR) refers to the number of calories we burn at rest.
+The higher your metabolic rate, the more calories you burn, which aids significantly with weight loss.

 While factors like age, diet, body composition, sex, and physical activity can affect your metabolism, here are 5 ways to naturally improve your metabolic health.